+- ✤ Air

-- ❖ Air - ❖ Dust on the surface of the planted seeds
+- Dust on the surface of the planted seeds

-❖ Cultured strains of the bacteria are now and needed to maculate the soil in which the plants are grown or the root of the leguminous plant.
+- Cultured strains of the bacteria are now and needed to maculate the soil in which the plants are grown or the root of the leguminous plant.

 The presence of the bacteria in the root stimulates the rapid growth of the adjoining tissue forming a "nodule" which can be seen with the naked eye.
 The nodule bacteria can trap and fix atmosphere nitrogen which may become available to the host leguminous plant besides fertilizing the soil in which the plant grows.
 It may also become available on the disintegration of the nodules after death of leguminous plant and are plowed into the soil as green leguminous plant, thereby increasing the content of soil nitrogen without the application of N-fertilizers.
-Series of biochemical reactions produced <a href="https://doi.org/10.1001/journal.or
+Series of biochemical reactions produced hydroxylamine as the first intermediate product when Rhizobium spp reacts with the trapped atmospheric N (Virtanen, 1940).
+This then react with oxaloacetic acid to produce oximinosuccinic acid.
 The rhizobia derive the energy in the form of glucose for this reaction from the host plant which in return, receives fixed nitrogen from the bacteria.

-The fixation is aerobic, and it has been found that an iron containing pigment similar to haemoglobin combines reversibility with CO+2 and helps to accelerate O+2 thereafter to the N fixing system.
+The fixation is aerobic, and it has been found that an iron containing pigment similar to haemoglobin combines reversibility with $CO^{+2}$ and helps to accelerate $O^{+2}$ thereafter to the N fixing system.
 Glutamic acid followed by aspartic acid and lysine are the amino acids produced from symbolic N fixation (Buris and Wisdom, 1945, 1953: Burns, 1956).
 Legumes are sources of protein (18-30 percent) with 25%.
 They are also good source of oil e.g. groundnut and soybean.
 Cowpea, bambara and pigeon pea have small amount of oil.